offlinezer0/Quillan-v4.2-repo/Ace files/23-Creativity and Innovation.txt

 ## 1. Introduction

 Technological progress has always been intertwined with human creativity and innovation.
 From the printing press to the internet, each major technological leap has expanded the boundaries of what is possible in art, science, and industry.
-Today, advances in digital connectivity, automation, and artificial intelligence are accelerating the pace and scale of innovation, transforming not only how ideas are generated but also how they are developed, shared, and implemented.
+Today, advances in digital connectivity, automation, and artificial intelligence are accelerating the pQuillan and scale of innovation, transforming not only how ideas are generated but also how they are developed, shared, and implemented.

 ---